-Christmas is just about the most twisted day of the year, a demented mix of Pagan ritual, Christian dogma, fat men in suits and overeating.
+Christmas is probably the most twisted day of the year: a demented mix of Pagan ritual, Christian dogma, fat men in suits, alcohol and overeating.
 It’s awesome, really, as long as you don’t take it too seriously.

-Anyway, now’s the time for internet “content producers” to knock out yet more shitty Christmas-related articles, none more depressingly obvious than the trite and dismal list of Christmas facts.
-Here’s ours.
+Anyway, now’s the time for internet content producers to knock out yet more shitty Christmas-related articles, none more depressingly obvious than the trite and dismal list of fun facts about Christmas.
+So here’s our own contribution to this saturated festive pool: 20 Fun Facts About Christmas History Around the World!

 - The word “Christmas” comes from “Christ Mass,” a Latin term that refers to the weight — or mass — of the Baby Jesus moments after he fell from Mary’s womb.
 The Baby Jesus weighed a healthy 7 pounds 8 ounces.